How to Fix M.2 SSD Not Detected in Windows 10 - 11 Ways

 ◉ Desktop computer reinstallation of M.2 SSD

-2. Open the computer case and confirm the location of the M.2 slot on the motherboard.
+- To confirm the location of the M.2 slot on the motherboard, open the computer case and locate the motherboard.
+The M.

-3. Align the SSD interface with the motherboard slot and insert it into the M.2 slot at an angle of 20 degrees.
+- Align the SSD interface To install the M.2 drive into the motherboard, position the drive with the motherboard slot and insert it into the M.2 slot at an angle of 20 degrees.

-4. Tighten the screws into the mounting holes on the motherboard and use a Phillips screwdriver to tighten the screws to secure the M.2 SSD.
+- Tighten the screws Screw the M.2 SSD into the mounting holes on the motherboard and secure it using a Phillips screwdriver.

 ◉ Laptop reinstallation of M.2 SSD

-1. Turn off the computer completely and remove the back cover of the hard disk area.
+- Turn off the computer completely, then remove the back cover of the hard disk area.

-1. Reconnect power to the computer, start the computer and confirm if the M.2 SSD appears in the BIOS.
+- Reconnect power to the computer, start it, and verify that the M.2 SSD appears in the BIOS settings.

 Method 3.
 Check the M.2 setting in BIOS

-The BIOS of some motherboards has an M.2 slot mode, which usually defaults to automatic mode.
-But in some cases, this setting will cause the M.2 SSD not to be detected and cause the M.2 SSD not to display.
-Therefore, you need to check the M.2 setting in the BIOS.
+The BIOS of some motherboards has an M.2 slot mode, which defaults to automatic mode, but in some cases, this setting can cause the M.2 SSD not to be detected, so it's necessary to check the M.2 setting in the BIOS.

-2. Tap the Advanced settings tab, and then tap Onboard Devices Configuration.
+- To access the Advanced settings tab and Onboard Devices Configuration, tap the Advanced settings tab and then tap Onboard Devices Configuration.

 Method 4.
 Disable Secure Boot in BIOS

-1. Save the changes and exit BIOS.
-Reboot the computer and confirm if the M.2 SSD appears in the BIOS.
+- Save the changes and exit the BIOS.
+Reboot the computer and verify if the M.2 SSD is visible in the BIOS.

 Method 5.
 Disable Compatibility Support Module (for NVMe)

-1. Reboot your computer and press the F2 or Del key to enter the BIOS during the boot process.
+- To access the BIOS, reboot your computer and press the F2 or Del key during the boot process.

-2. Find the Launch CSM option at the bottom of the Boot tab and set it to Disabled.
+- In the Boot tab, find the Launch CSM option and set it to Disabled.

 Method 6.
 Reset the BIOS

-Resetting the BIOS can fix many problems.
-When you encounter the problem of M.2 SSD not showing up in the BIOS, you can try to reset the BIOS to solve it.
+Resetting the BIOS If your M.2 SSD is not showing up in the BIOS, you can try resetting the BIOS to resolve the issue.
+This can often fix problems with the M.2 SSD not being recognized.

-1. Reboot your computer and press the F2 or Del key to enter the BIOS during the boot process.
+- To access the BIOS, reboot your computer and press the F2 or Del key when prompted during the boot process.

 Method 7.
 Update the BIOS

-1. Open your browser and visit the official website of your computer's motherboard manufacturer to find and download the BIOS update file.
+- To update your computer's BIOS, start by opening your browser and visiting the official website of your computer's motherboard manufacturer.
+From there, you can search for and download the latest BIOS update file.

 Reasons why M.2 SSDs are not detected in Disk Management

-Usually, this problem is caused by a variety of reasons, the following are common.
+This problem is often caused by a variety of reasons, including [list the common causes].

 4 solutions for M.2 SSD not detected in Disk Management